iamvijaydev/valdat/README.md

 };
 ```
 ## array.notEmpty
-Checks if the array is not empty.
+Checks if this array is not empty.
 ```javascript
 const schema = {
     languages: valdat.array().notEmpty()
 };
 ```
 ## array.ofType
-Checks if the array contains the specified type.
+Checks if each item in this array contains the specified type.
 ```javascript
 const schema = {
     languages: valdat.array().ofType(valdat.string())